TapwaveZodiac/novelaiUKB/docs/The-Rabbit-Hole.md

 - **Openness** leads to **Complexity and Creativity** but takes away from **Consistency**.
 - **Confidence** leads to **Consistency**, but takes away from **Creativity** (and sometimes **Complexity** as well.)
 - **Constriction** can take OR add to *any* of the qualities depending on how strong it is.

+- **Mirostat** and **CFG** have an extremely strong and distinctive effect.
+It is recommended to experiment with other sampling types first before using them.
+If you wish to use either, make sure that any other sampling is minimal (TFS and Typical is recommended).

 To arrange a preset, there are three phases. **Sampling**, **Temperature** and **Penalties**.
 CFG is not considered because CFG is overly powerful and kind of does its own job so strongly that it heavily reduces what a preset does, but the philosophy is the same.